bosch-io/iot-things-examples/octopus-hub-things-example/README.md

 # Using the Octopus board with the Bosch IoT Suite

 This example shows how to use the Octopus board (Bosch IoT Suite edition) with the Bosch IoT Suite.
-In the image below we illustrated the components of this example and how they will interact with each other.
+In the image below, we illustrated the components of this example and how they will interact with each other.
 ![Visualisation](images/exampleVisualizationpng.png)

 Before you can start, you have to prepare your setup.
 This includes the following steps: